If you are looking for a 8-day Croatia itinerary that’s a good fit for first-timers, you’ve come to the right place!

 Since the drive from Split is pretty long (between 4h 30m and 5h 50m depending on traffic), you should start your day as early as possible.
-I think we left around 6 AM or 7 AM and it was perfect.
+I think we left around 6 AM or 7 AM and it was the perfect choice.

 - exploring its beautiful old town